SESYNC-ci/online-data-lesson/docs/_slides/census.md

 ===

-Query the Census ACS5 survey for the variable `B19001_001E` (median annual household income, in dollars) and each entity's `NAME`.
+Query the Census ACS5 ([American Community Survey](https://www.census.gov/programs-surveys/acs)) for the variable `B19001_001E` (median annual household income, in dollars) and each entity's `NAME`.

+The American Community Survey (ACS) is a yearly survey that provides detailed population and housing information at fine geographic scale across the United States.
+Much of the [census](){:.pylib} package is dedicated to accessing the ACS data.
+ACS5 refers to a five-year average of the annual surveys.
+{:.notes}